A generalized ordinal quasi-symmetry model and its separability for analyzing multi-way tables: Goodness-of-fit test

 where $\hat{m}_{i_{1}\dots i_{T}}$ is the maximum likelihood estimate of the expected frequency $m_{i_{1}\dots i_{T}}$ under the model M. The goodness of fit of each model can be tested using the likelihood ratio chi-squared statistic with the corresponding degrees of freedom (df).
 The number of df for the S model is

 Additionally, the numbers of df for the OQS[$f$] and ME models are

 respectively.

-Generally, suppose that model M$_{3}$ holds if and only if both models M$_{1}$ and M$_{2}$ hold.
-For example, \citet{A62}, \citet{DS63}, and \citet{TT07} discussed the properties of test statistics for model separation.
-As described in \cite{A62}, (i) when the following asymptotic equivalence holds:
+Generally, for any set of models, suppose that model M$_{3}$ holds if and only if both models M$_{1}$ and M$_{2}$ hold.
+For example, \citet{aitchison1962Largesample}, \citet{darroch1963Testing}, and \citet{tomizawa2007Analysis} discussed the properties of test statistics for model separation.
+As described in \cite{aitchison1962Largesample}, (i) when the following asymptotic equivalence holds:

 where the number of df for M$_{3}$ equals the sum of numbers of df for M$_{1}$ and M$_{2}$, if both M$_{1}$ and M$_{2}$ are accepted (at the $\alpha$ significance level) with high probability, then M$_{3}$ would be accepted; however (ii) when (\ref{orth}) does not hold, such an incompatible situation that both M$_{1}$ and M$_{2}$ are accepted with high probability but M$_{3}$ is rejected is quite possible.
 It should be noted that the number of df for S equals the sum of the numbers of df for OQS[$f$] and ME.
-It is essential for simultaneous modeling of joint and marginal distributions, as mentioned in \citet{LA94}.
+It is essential for simultaneous modeling of joint and marginal distributions, as mentioned in \citet{lang1994Simultaneously}.
 Thus, this section shows the relationship between the goodness-of-fit statistics related to Theorem \ref{thm2}.

 Consider the case of $T=3$.
 The OQS[$f$] model may be expressed as

 Let

 where